Charge functions for all dimensional partitions: Introduction

 However, generalizing these results to arbitrary even dimensions ($n=2K, K \geq 3$) remains a formidable task.
 The primary difficulty lies in the asymmetric distribution induced by odd-order product terms and the breaking of pole-sign symmetry in even dimensions, which prevents the charge function from following the simple patterns observed in lower dimensions~\cite{macmahon2004combinatory, xiang2025chargefunctionshighdimensional}.
 In this letter, we overcome these obstacles by proposing a universal conjecture for the charge functions of even-dimensional partitions.
-We provide a rigorous proof for the 6D case by introducing a lemma and apply an exhaustion method~\cite{bonelli2023adhm, szabo2023instanton}, and perform extensive numerical verification via Monte Carlo sampling for 8D partitions.
+We provide a rigorous proof for the 6D case by introducing a lemma and applying an exhaustive enumeration method~\cite{bonelli2023adhm, szabo2023instanton}, and perform extensive numerical verification via Monte Carlo sampling for 8D partitions.
+Compared with the proof of the 4D charge function in Ref.~\cite{galakhov2024charging}, which checks local projected configurations explicitly, our proof follows the induction strategy of Ref.~\cite{xiang2025chargefunctionshighdimensional} and reduces the problem to a background partition plus a local hypercube contribution.
 Our formula completes the library of charge functions for all dimensions, providing the essential data required to explore the BPS algebras of higher-dimensional Calabi-Yau manifolds~\cite{cao2018zero, maulik2019quantum}.